wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 1. Navigate thru folder "mslearn-ai900", "01 - Image Analysis with Computer Vision.ipynb".
    Select overwrite and "trust contents of this file".
 Click "Upload".
 1. Copy to clipboard Key1 from running <tt>./az-cog-cli.sh</tt>.

-1. Highlight "YOUR_COG_KEY" and paste Key1.
+1. Highlight "YOUR_COG_KEY" and paste Key1 from the script run.

-1. Do the same with "YOUR_COG_ENDPOINT".
+1. Do the same with "YOUR_COG_ENDPOINT". ???

+   ### Create Compute

+   PROTIP: These instructions are not in Microsoft LEARN's tutorial.

    "Your document is currently not connected to a compute.
 Switch to a running compute or create a new compute to run a cell."

+1. Click the Run triangle for "Your document is currently not connected to a compute."
-1. Run
+1. "Create compute"
+   * Virtual machine type: CPU or GPU
+   * Virtual machine size: Select from all options (64 of them) QUESTION: What is the basis for "recommended"?
+   * The cheapest is <strong>"Standard_F2s_v2"</strong> with "2 cores, 4GB RAM, 16GB storage" for Compute optimized at "$0.11/hr"
+   * Next
+   * Compute name: PROTIP: Use 3-characters only, such as "wow" or "eat".
+   * Enable SSH access: leave unchecked
+   * Create
+   * Wait (5 minutes) for box to go from "Creating" to "Running".
+   <br /><br />

+   TODO: <a target="_blank" href="https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-manage-compute-instance?tabs=azure-cli">DOCS</a>: Automate above steps to create compute and server startpup script.

+1. Click "Authenticate" if that appears.

+1. Delete the Resource Group and Compute so charges don't accumulate.

+   NOTE:
    <a target="_blank" href="https://jupyterlab.readthedocs.io/"JypiterLab</a> is <a target="_blank" href="https://towardsdatascience.com/jupyter-lab-evolution-of-the-jupyter-notebook-5297cacde6b">more robust than classic Jupyper</a>:
    * Native Git and GitHub support - https://github.com/jupyterlab/jupyterlab
    * Extensible with <tt>jupyter labextensions install jupyterlab-drawio</tt>